• Skip to primary navigation

 We love roasting parsnips to go with our weekly Sunday roast, but now we love having them on Saturday burger night too, but in the form of fries.
 Whenever people think of fries, they think of potatoes, but there are so many other vegetables that make great fries!

-Along with carrots, parsnips are easy to cut into fries and roast in a little olive oil and seasoning.
+Along with nearly every root vegetable, parsnips are easy to cut into fries and roast in a little olive oil and seasoning.
 Like carrots, parsnips have a nice sweet flavour that you don't get from potatoes, but parsnips also have a more nuttier and earthier flavour.

-If you are looking for other ways to use parsnip, then why not try our Slow Cooker Vegetable Soup, Parsnip Soup or Mustard and Honey Roasted Parsnips.
+If you are looking for other ways to use parsnip, then why not try our Slow Cooker Vegetable Soup or Parsnip Soup.

 Jump to: